datum360/Datum360-API-User-Guides/Matthew/PIM360/Field Guide/CLS360 API.md

     }
 ```

-This section contains a summary of the Class Library/Domain including its hahndle, name and the current version.
+This section contains a summary of the class library/domain including its handle, name and the current version.

 ### schema